The Montessori Method

 Dr. Montessori characterized the Montessori Method as a "means to free the human personality from the oppression of old prejudices regarding education."

 Dr. Montessori described her work as "an aid to developing a full life".
 She never pretended to be developing a teaching curriculum encouraging rote learning.
-Instead she saw her work as teaching a life-long love of learning.
+Instead, she saw her work as teaching a life-long love of learning.

 Dr. Montessori realized from her medical training that we go through Four Planes of Development from conception to maturity.
-They are of relatively equal length 0-6, 6-12, 12-18, 18-24 years.
+They are of relatively equal length: 0-6, 6-12, 12-18, and 18-24 years.
 She described the intellect of early childhood as the "absorbent mind".
 Within this mind she speaks of the "unconscious" absorbent mind working in the child from birth to 3 years of age and the "conscious" absorbent mind, that continues from 3 to 6 years of age.
-Her research showed that ages 3 to 6 were particularly critical to the development of a successful adult.
+Her research showed that ages 3 to 6 years were particularly critical to the development of a successful adult.

 In the first 3 years of life children develop tendencies for exploration, orientation, order and communication within the environment of their immediate family.
 The unconscious absorbent mind of the child builds his or her own psychic pattern of behavior.
 The family provides the guide to the customs of society, to its way of life, to food habits, religion, ideals and language.
 Nature gives children an intense desire to copy society, but a child cannot do this until he or she has a chance to study his or her surroundings.